qgis/QGIS-Documentation/docs/user_manual/working_with_vector/expression_help/Record_and_Attributes.rst

 The sequence table will be filtered for a sequence id (filter_attribute and filter_value) and the current value of the id_field will be incremented by 1 and the incremented value returned.

-If additional columns require values to be specified, the default_value map can be used for this purpose.
+If additional columns require values to be specified, the default_values map can be used for this purpose.

 **Note**